Singularities of Feynman Integrals: Introduction

-Feynman integrals are important for precision calculations in quantum field theory.
-There are various methods to evaluate them efficiently\cite{smirnov2006feynman,Weinzierl:2022eaz}.
-Apart from their evaluation they also have a rich mathematical structure \cite{Abreu:2017enx,Abreu:2022mfk}.
-Another interesting property of Feynman integrals is that they can in general be written as multi-variable hypergeometric functions\cite{delaCruz:2019skx,Klausen:2019hrg,Ananthanarayan:2022ntm} and are multi-valued.
-In physics applications, $n-$point functions are used to describe the scattering of $n-$particles.
-Furthermore, to write down the dispersion relations\cite{todorov2014analytic,eden2002analytic,barton1965introduction} one needs to know the analytic structure of the amplitude in question to define the proper integration contour.
+In this work, we focus on understanding the analytic properties of the Feynman integrals without carrying the aforementioned computation.
+We will analyse the Feynman integrals at the integrand level so as to obtain their singularities.
+We know that the $n-$point functions are used to describe the scattering of $ n-$ particles.
+Also, to write down the dispersion relations\cite{barton1965introduction,todorov2014analytic,eden2002analytic} one needs to know the analytic structure of the amplitude in question to define the proper integration contour.
+There are various other works where analytic structure of Feynman integrals has been previously studied in various contexts.
+These include analysis of Landau equations and that of physical region singularity\cite{Stapp:1967:FNP}, unitarity with two or three particle in the intermediate states \cite{gribov1962analytic}, study of singularities for physical examples such as pi-pi scattering \cite{kolkunov1961location} and studies related to spectral representation and Mandelstam representation in perturbative field theory\cite{PhysRev.111.1187,petrina1964mandelstam}.
 Thus, the analytic properties of the Feynman integral are of much interest in high-energy physics.
-If the evaluation of the Feynman integrals can be done then the final result can be used to study the analytic properties.
-Instead of this, one can study also these analytic properties without evaluating them and study them at the integrand level.
-Formally, this has been achieved mainly using the following two tools: \begin{itemize} \item Landau equations: It gives the condition for the occurrence of the singularities \cite{eden2002analytic,landau1959analytic,Zwicky:2016lka,Ananthanarayan:2018tog}. \item Cutkosky rules: These rules \cite{cutkosky1960singularities} are used to compute the discontinuity of an amplitude. \end{itemize}
+Once the analytic computation of Feynman integrals has been done these analytic properties can be easily obtained by analysing the result.
+However, we would like to focus on methods where such analysis can be carried out without evaluating the Feynman integrals explicitly and at the integrand level itself.
+Our focus is to extract the various singularities contained in them \cite{eden2002analytic}.
+Formally the analytic properties of Feynman integrals have been studied mainly using the following two tools: \begin{itemize} \item Landau equations: It gives the condition for the occurrence of the singularities \cite{eden2002analytic,landau1959analytic,Zwicky:2016lka,Ananthanarayan:2018tog,Flieger:2022xyq,Stapp:1967:FNP}. \item Cutkosky rules: These rules \cite{cutkosky1960singularities} are used to compute the discontinuity of an amplitude. \end{itemize}

-In this work we attempt to study the analytic structure of these integrals using homological tools developed in $1970s$ \cite{hwa1966homology}.
-The method can be briefly described as follows \begin{itemize} \item Consider a one-loop Feynman integral in 4-space of the following form\footnote{We would stick to the notation of \cite{hwa1966homology}.}